Song: Ellarum Chollanu from Neela Kuyil (1954)

 Natives also say

-Your heart is forest
+Your heart is a forest

 A dense forest